FemboyLucky/csgo-lua-scripts/README.md

 ## 🛠️ Supported Cheats
 The following cheats are confirmed to support the scripts in this repository:
-- arctic.tech csgo
+- arctictech csgo

-> **Note:** Not all features may work perfectly on every cheat due to differences in their LUA support.
+> **Note:** Not all features may work perfectly on every cheat due to differences in their LUA support and API.

 ---